Shidowy/sleeply/README.md

 # sleeply
-A Sleep Tracking app for deprioved high school students
+A Sleep Tracking app for deprived high school students